 While some cats prefer to pass their time cat napping on the couch, Daisy-Duck Bandit Sanborn is a thrill-seeker with a passion for travel!
 Hailing from Dearborn, Michigan, the tabby kitten had gone missing shortly before Halloween 2018.
+Just where he was during that “lost” time, absolutely shocked his family.
 Surprisingly, he was found last month in warm and sunny Tampa, Florida–roughly 1,100 miles from his home!

 Little Bandit as a cute kitten shortly before he went missing…

 No one knows exactly how he ended up there, but there are multiple speculations…

 “We don’t know if he hitched a ride in a moving van or a snowbird took him down to Florida,” says Judy Sanders, the traveling kitty’s owner.
 Maybe someone in Michigan found him, took him in and kept him indoors, and then brought him along on a trip to Florida.”

 One thing is certain: this kitty was clearly missed by his family.
 They are overjoyed to hear that he is alive and well–even though he’s across the United States.
 In the weeks following the kitten’s disappearance, they posted missing signs and searched their local shelter and rescues hoping to find their lost kitty.

 When a Good Samaritan picked him up after the friendly kitten followed her home, she took the little fellow to her local veterinarian’s office, BluePearl, to have him scanned for the possibility of a microchip.

 What happened next raised a lot of eyebrows for everyone present!